Philippe Herlin : Ben Bernanke re-elected !

 $100 Silver!
 Yes, But When? | SilverSeek.com

 Published Nov 8, 2012 on Silverseek

 There are many predictions for the price of silver.
 Some say it will crash to nearly $20, and others proclaim $100 by the end of 2012.
 The problem is that some predictions are only wishful thinking, others are obvious disinformation designed to scare investors away from silver, and many are not grounded in hard data and clear analysis.
 Other analysis is excellent, but both the process and analysis are difficult to understand.
-Is there an objective and rational method to project a future silver price that will make sense to most people?Read this article
+Is there an objective and rational method to project a future silver price that will make sense to most people?Read article

 Gold Setup To Super-Surge To New All-Time Highs

 John Hathaway spoke with King World News about his belief that gold is now setup to surge to new all-time highs.
 The four decade veteran and prolific manager of the Tocqueville Gold Fund also believes gold will do so in very dramatic fashion :

 “We had a nice run-up from late August into early October.
 I certainly feel we have broken the downtrend that started August of 2011, and I believe what is going on now is just backing and filling to cement the platform for the next leg in the bull market.”Read article